How to Use Base64 to Image Online

 Performance Impact on Image with Base64 Encoding

 But if it's for embedding an image directly into our code, we need to think again.
 Base64 encoded images are usually larger than the original binary format version.
 It means that it will make our application load slower.
-So, use the Base64 encoded image only if needed and convert it back to the binary image file type as soon as possible.
+So only use the Base64 image if you really have to, and as soon as possible, convert its type to the binary image file.

 FAQs